flowcore-io/luttaka-open/README.md

 - Tickets
 - [ ] Buy ticket with credit/debit cards
-- [ ] See which tickets have been bought
+- [ ] See which schemas have been bought
-- [ ] Assign tickets to others
+- [ ] Assign schemas to others
 - [ ] Show QR-code during check-in
 - Networking
 - [ ] Search for participants